midniteio/cuke-cluster-js/README.md

 It utilizes the Gherkin JS module as a parser to determine the entire set of scenarios that fit the passed arguments and spins up workers to run each- up to the number of available OS processor, or alternatively the passed number of workers (lesser of the two).
 As a test worker ends, a new worker is spun up to handle the next scenario on the stack, until empty.

-### Using cuke-cluster-js from another Node modules
+### Using cuke-cluster-js from another Node module
 cuke-cluster-js is easily called from within your NodeJS source like any other NPM module:
 ```javascript
 const cukeCluster = require('cuke-cluster-js');